-During the year ended 31 December 2023 (the "Year"), the Group continued to increase the competitive advantages and operating efficiencies of its coal supply chain platform.
-The Group, through a direct wholly-owned subsidiary of the Company, Surplus Plan Limited ("Surplus Plan"), acquired the entire issued share capital of Margaux Investment Limited ("Margaux HK") during the Year and CC Bong Logistics Limited ("CC Bong Logistics") as at the date hereof.
+During the year ended 31 December 2024 (the "Year"), the Group continued to increase the competitive advantages and operating efficiencies of its coal supply chain platform.
+The Group, through a direct wholly-owned subsidiary of the Company, Surplus Plan Limited ("Surplus Plan"), acquired the entire issued share capital of CC Bong Logistics Limited ("CC Bong HK") and Mouton Investment Limited ("Mouton HK") during the Year.